apache/doris/docs/en/docs/install/construct-docker/build-docker-image.md

 5. Execute the build

-   Please note that `${tagName}` needs to be replaced with the tag name you want to package and name, such as: `apache-doris:1.1.3-be`
+   Please note that `${be-tagName}` needs to be replaced with the tag name you want to package and name, such as: `apache-doris:2.0.1-be`

    Build BE: